Bachelor's, Master's and Specialist students: visa-free

 All foreign students are obliged to undergo the following compulsory procedures within 90 days since their arrival:

-• Medical examination carried out at State hospital of Moscow #3 (in case you need assistance, contact Visa and Registration Centre).
+- Medical examination carried out at State hospital of Moscow #5 (or at other medical organizations from the list provided here).
 A sample of the medical check-up certificate can be seen here.

-• Biometric photography and obligatory fingerprinting made at the territorial department of migration of the MIA of Moscow (MVD).
+- Fingerprinting, and photographing made at the territorial department of migration of the MIA of Moscow (MVD).
 A sample of the fingerprinting certificate can be found here.
-Do not confuse it with voluntary fingerprinting where you do not get any certificate.
+Do not confuse this with voluntary fingerprinting, for which no certificate is issued.

 Read further information here.

-* Citizens of Belarus, as well as holders of Russian temporary and permanent residence permits are exempt from these procedures.
+* Citizens of Belarus, as well as holders of Russian temporary and permanent residence permits are exempt from these procedures (the exception is students living in dormitory No. 1 who hold an RVP or RVPO).

 Have you spotted a typo?